GoInterject/GoInterject.github.io/bApps/bFinancials/Test2Live.md

 >

 ### Option 2: Deploying A New Implementation From Scratch
 This option involves installing an entirely new instance of Interject, as well as completing a new Initial Data Load.
-Once those are complete, you will have to manually "transfer" your Custom Rollups and Custom Reports from test to live environments.
+Once those are complete, you will have to manually "transfer" your Custom Rollups and Custom Reports from "Test" to "Live" environments.

 #### Re-Deploy From Scratch